edespino/cloudberry-site/docs/sql-stmts/delete.md

 **`table_name`**

 The name (optionally schema-qualified) of the table to delete rows from.
-If you specify `ONLY` before the table name, Cloudberry Database deletes matching rows from the named table only.
+If you specify `ONLY` before the table name, Apache Cloudberry deletes matching rows from the named table only.
 If `ONLY` is not specified, matching rows are also deleted from any tables inheriting from the named table.
 Optionally, you can specify `*` after the table name to explicitly indicate that descendant tables are included.

 **`alias`**